Aposymbiont/split-keyboards/about.md

 The keyboards included are mechanical and have either two halves ar a "wedge" in the middle to allow the wrists to lie in a more natural position.
 Many are available for purchase, either assembled or in kit form.
 Some only have the source (plans) available, which means making (or ordering from a service) the circuit board and case from a manufacturer yourself.

+A good resource for mass produced, membrane (non-mechanical) keyboards is [Xah-Lee's Ergonomic Keyboard Reviews](http://xahlee.info/kbd/ergonomic_keyboards_index.html).

-The keyboards are further classified as follows:
+The mechanical keyboards shown on this site are further classified as follows:

 ### Layout
 Traditional